Laos Entry Requirements

 Restricted Items

-• Antiques, religious artifacts, and items of historical value - require export permit from Ministry of Information, Culture and Tourism
+• Buddha images older than 50 years, export permit required from Ministry of Information, Culture and Tourism

 Health Requirements